The views expressed by the host on this program, now documented to be almost always right, 99.1% of the time.

 When they found out who it was, they went to their school and they asked the school to have Clarence Thomas come give a speech, commencement speech, which he did.

-We have two sound bites here.
+We have two soundbites here.

-Last night, Washington, D.C.
-WRC TV Channel 4, they did a report on this.
+Last night, Washington, D.C., WRC-TV Channel 4, they did a report on this.

-Uh his reaction to meeting Supreme Court Justice Clarence Thomas.
+It's Terence Stevens, the high school graduate here, his reaction to meeting Supreme Court Justice Clarence Thomas.

 I was amazed that this guy knew so much about us as football players and as people.

-And that was that was that was shocking in itself.
+And that was shocking in itself.

-So I was definitely I felt honored to be known by somebody of his caliber and and and of his strength, but he was just a regular old guy.
+So I was definitely, I felt honored to be known by somebody of his caliber and of his strength.

-He was I mean, he was sitting in coach, which really shocked me.
+I mean, he was sitting in coach, which really shocked me.

-Sitting in coach.
+Sitting and coach.

-Really sure, just a regular old guy.
+Really, just a regular old guy.

-Knew all about him because he's a Nebraska fan, knew they were being recruited.
+Knew all about him because he's a Nebraska fan.

 I don't know which one's which.